Assistant Professor

 years: 2022 –

 Felix was born in Mexico and completed his MS degree in Medical Physics from San Diego State University in 2020.
-He joined USC as a PhD student in the Fall of 2020 and is currently co-advised by Prof. Krishna Nayak and Prof. Yasser Khan.
-He is interested in developing low-field MRI compatible hardware, such as receiver coils and wearable sensors for physiological signals.
+He joined USC as a PhD student in Fall 2020 and is currently co-advised by Prof. Krishna Nayak and Prof. Yasser Khan.
+He is interested in developing low-field MRI-compatible hardware, such as receiver coils and wearable sensors for physiological signals.
 His current project involves evaluating the SNR and imaging performance of a dedicated speech MRI receiver coil at low field.
-In his free time, Felix likes to go the gym, salsa dancing, and trying different burger joints.
+In his free time, Felix enjoys going to the gym, salsa dancing, and trying different burger joints.

 email: islamm@usc.edu